slsa-framework/slsa/docs/provenance/v1/index.md

 > ⚠ **RFC:** The design of parameters is still not settled.
 We welcome feedback
 > on this particular design and suggestions for alternatives.
 In particular:
 >
-> -   How restrictive should we be?
+> -   How restrictive ought we be?
 This is somewhat of a balance between making
 >     it easier for the builder vs [verifier][Verification].
 A very restrictive
 >     type, such as only strings, makes it easier to set expectations but harder
 >     for a builder to describe reality.
 A very open type, such as an arbitrary